Windz-GameDev/CAP6635-Advanced-AI-A_Star-With-Obstacles/README.md

 - Prepare two text files in the project directory: coords.txt for node coordinates and graph.txt, which is formatted as an adjacency list.
 - The coords.txt file should list each node's ID followed by its x and y coordinates, separated by spaces.
 Start counting nodes from 1.
 - The graph.txt file should list each node's ID followed by the IDs of nodes it is connected to, representing the graph's edges.
-- Note: Vertex IDs must be integers, or you will return into issues.
+- Note: Vertex IDs must be integers, or you will run into issues.
 X and Y coordinates may be floats or integers.

 Your graph and coords text files should look like the following: notice we start counting nodes from 1.
 Note: Do not count from 0 in your input.